St. Xavier's Institution: Feeder schools

-St Xavier's Institution operates two feeder primary schools in the suburbs of George Town.
-St. Xavier's Primary Branch School at Pulau Tikus was opened in 1962, while St. Xavier's Primary School at Air Itam was launched much later.
+St Xavier's Institution currently operates two feeder primary schools in the suburbs of George Town.

+St. Xavier's Primary School (SRK St. Xavier) was originally sharing the same premise with the secondary school at Farquhar Street.
+It relocated in 1990 to the former site of La Salle School at Jalan Sekolah La Salle in Air Itam.
+La Salle School was established in 1962 but phased out in 1981.

+St. Xavier's Primary Branch School (SRK St. Xavier Cawangan) located at Jalan Brother James, Pulau Tikus was opened on 10 March 1962.

 While the schools are not closely associated with each other, most pupils go on to continue their secondary studies in St. Xavier's Institution.
-Regular annual tours are also organised by the schools which usually bring the students of the two primary schools on a "day tour" in St. Xavier's Institution.
+Regular annual tours are also organised by the schools which usually bring the students of the two primary schools on a "day tour" in St. Xavier's Institution (whilst its female students would come from several suburban schools since it has no single-sex all-female feeder schools affliated with this school).